 The wand is Rikii Günz's Wand of Illusion, and as well as this type of wand's normal func tion can cast permanent illusions of unusual persistence (see 27, 40) at a cost of 10 charges.
 If discharged this function cannot be regenerated, though the normal wand power can be recharged.
 The wand holds 37 charges.
 Chest 6 is locked, boobytrapped with contact poison on its lock and hinges (death poison).
-It contains three boxes made of a softly glow-ing yellow wood, all stamped with the Kings arms.
+It contains three boxes made of a softly glowing yellow wood, all stamped with the Kings arms.
 All three boxes are locked but not trapped, and are 13x13x20'

-Box 1 holds a silver model of a forked branch, tipped at one side with a screw threaded socket and at the other with a crystal disc cradled in three 'twigs'.
+Box 1 holds a silver model of a forked branch, tipped at one side with a screw threaded soc tipped at one side with a screw threaded socket and at the other with a crystal disc cradled in three 'twigs'.
 Its base ends in a screw thread.
 It is packed in padded velvet.

 Box 2 contains a flat silver block 1' square and 6" thick.
-The top of the box has a screw socket which will take the 'branch' and six shallow depressions, each 1x6" and 1⁄44" deep.
+The top of the box has a screw socket which will take the 'branch' and six shallow depressions, each 1x6'' and 1/4'' deep.
 This part is also padded in velvet.